 Protect Your Condensate Drain Pan

-Prevent water damage to your home and HVAC equipment and ensure your air conditioner runs properly this summer with these tips to protect your condensate drain pan.
+Prevent water damage to your home and HVAC equipment and ensure your air conditioner runs properly this summer with these tips to protect how a condensate drain pan works.
 To provide the best care for your condensate pan, take the following steps:

 - Schedule a preventive maintenance tune up so our NATE-certified technicians inspect your drain pan and correct any issues detected.

 - Change your air filter on a regular basis.
 This keeps contaminants out of the system and prevents clogs.
 A dirty air filter allows more contaminants to form clogs.

 Call KS Services for Air Conditioning Services Including AC Tune Ups and AC Repairs

-If you have a problem with your HVAC system’s condensate drain pan, contact KS Services for help.
+If you have a problem with how a condensate drain pan works in your home’s HVAC system, contact KS Services for help.
 Our NATE-certified technicians perform the repairs your system needs to keep condensation moving out of your house.